niklasbuschmann/contrast/_posts/2021-10-14-matplotlib-styler.md

 ## Color
 Dealing with color and colormaps is a large topic and this entry is already rather long.
-Matplotlib and Seaborn provide predifined colormaps or color palettes and there are different <a href="https://seaborn.pydata.org/tutorial/color_palettes.html" target="_blank">principles for using color in plots</a>.
-Key thing to remember is that your choice of color should have sufficient contrast for your audience to distinguish between different elements.
-Aside from the matplotlib and seaborn palettes, you can also define your own and there are various tools out there for building colorblind friendly palettes.
-Defining your own color palette can be as simple as listing the color values in descending priority order in code and then using Seaborn to create and set it.
+Matplotlib and Seaborn provide predefined colormaps or color palettes and there are different <a href="https://seaborn.pydata.org/tutorial/color_palettes.html" target="_blank">principles for using color in plots</a>.
+The key thing to remember is that your choice of color should have sufficient contrast for your audience to distinguish between different elements.
+Aside from the matplotlib and seaborn palettes, you can also define your own and there are various tools out there for building colorblind-friendly palettes.
+Defining your color palette can be as simple as listing the color values in descending priority order in code and then using Seaborn to create and set it (see code snippet below).
 When using a style sheet, matplotlib's `cycler` interface is used to set the color palette.

 {% highlight py%}
 ## i. set global color palette